pearsonlab/legal/README.md

 # About the data
 The data are recorded in a single file, `combined_data.csv` in the `data` folder.
 The file is a single table, one line per rating given, with the following columns:
 - `uid`: Unique id for each participant.
+- `experiment`: Version of the experiment run.
+Cf. Supplementary Table 2.
 - `scenario`: Integer indicating which crime was presented on a given trial: (1 - 33).
 - `physical`: Which physical evidence was presented? (`No Physical`, `Non-DNA`, `DNA`)
 - `history`: What criminal history information was presented? (`No History`, `Unrelated`, `Related`)